s-bose7/process-scheduling-algorithms/README.md

   #### STEP 6: For each iteration we will update the READY_QUEUE, our algorithm will pick the process that has a Minimal burst time for SJF, Highest priority for Priority scheduling and Lowest arrival time                for FCFS.
   #### STEP 7; After picking a process, we will compute its wait time and turnaround time, and flag the process as terminated.
   #### STEP 8: Finally we will estimate the avg wait time and avg turnaround time for all of the processes in the process control block.

+  ## Preemptive implementation
+    #### Same upto STEP 5
+    #### STEP 6: We need to preemt processes from the CPU and put it back to the ready queue, in non-preemtive cases we were using arrays as READY_QUEUE, here we will be using linked list,             each node will store a process, and if a process need to preempt then we will simply put the running process back into a node, and insert this node at the tail of READY_QUEUE, on the          other hand if the process finish running, then we will destroy the node after updating nesseary info in PCB.
+Finally similar to non-preemtive we will update the ready queue in each
+         iteration for stroing newly arrived processes in the ready queue.
+    #### STEP 7: After picking a process from the ready queue, we need to compute its wait time and we have to make a decision on whether this process has finished running or it needs to
+         preempted back at the ready queue, if it finished then we will compute its turnaround time and update the pcb.
+    #### STEP 8: Finally we will estimate the avg wait time and avg turnaround time for all of the processes in the process control block.